-MS AIML is responsible for the day-to-day management of MS AISE's investments and operates within the Investment Governance Framework and the Investment Policy, Standards and Investment Guidelines.
+MS AIML is responsible for the day-to-day management of MS AISE's investments and operates within the MS AISE Investment Governance Framework and Investment Guidelines.
 MS AIML only invests in assets and instruments whose risks can be identified, measured, monitored, managed, controlled and reported.
-MS AISE's investment strategy is to optimise long term risk adjusted returns keeping in mind the interests of policyholders.